entelognathus/Antiarch-phylogeny/Antiarch taxa used in analysis to be compiled.md

 **References**

+Andrews, S. M. (1978).
+A possible occurrence of *Remigolepis* in the topmost Old Red Sandstone of Berwickshire.
+Scottish Journal of Geology, **14**(4), 311-315.

 Arsenault, M., Desbiens, S., Janvier, P., & Kerr, J. (2004).
 New data on the soft tissues and external morphology of the antiarch *Bothriolepis canadensis* (Whiteaves, 1880) from the Upper Devonian of Miguasha, Quebec.
 In: Arratia, G., Wilson, M.V.H., and Cloutier, R. (eds), Recent Advances in the Origin and Early Radiation of Vertebrates.
 München: *Verlag Dr. Friedrich Pfeil*, 439-454.

 Béchard, I., Arsenault, F., Cloutier, R., & Kerr, J. (2014).
 The Devonian placoderm fish Bothriolepis canadensis revisited with three-dimensional digital imagery. *Palaeontologia Electronica*, **17**(1), 1-19.

+Burrow, C. J. (1996).
+Placoderm scales from the Early Devonian of New South Wales, Australia.
+Modern Geology, **20**, 351-369.

 Burrow, C.J.
 (2005).
 Histological structure of the cancellous bone layer in *Bothriolepis canadensis* (Antiarchi, Placodermi). *Lethaia*, **38**(3), 205-210.